Atlanta Slip and Trip and Fall Lawyers

 Any type of slip and fall, trip and fall, stumble and fall or misstep and fall can be potentially serious.
 These are all classified as falls on the same level, as opposed to falls that occur when you topple from a height or raised surface.

-Approximately 60 percent of all slip-and-fall injuries that lead to compensation are falls on the same level, according to the National Floor Safety Institute.
+The majority of trip-and-fall and slip-and-fall cases involve falls on the same level, according to the National Floor Safety Institute.

 Injuries Caused By Slip and Fall Injuries in Atlanta